ozcanseker/Social-linked-beer/docs/Technical documentation.md

 [this file](FSD%20Solid%20Beer%20App%20v0.4.pdf).
 This file describes the application functionality.

 ## 2 High level overview of the code structure
-This application uses the MCV design model to show data.
+This application uses the MVC design model to show data.

 - This design model makes the application stable.
 - It will make the application faster.
 Instead of loading all the application data at the start you can do async fetch